Houses: Blue Recycling Cart

 - Detergent boxes

-- Egg cartons (paper only; no polystyrene foam; if the eggs have broken put soiled cartons in Green Cart)
+- Paper egg cartons (no Polystyrene foam; if the eggs have broken put soiled paper cartons in the Organics cart)

 - Envelopes with plastic windows